 Please visit the Immigrant (Permanent Visa) Worker section for general information about employment-based green card categories and steps.
 This section contains answers to various specific green card process situations.
 Questions and answers in this section are in no particular topic order.

 Q: How soon after obtaining H-1B or O-1 status can I request sponsorship for the green card?

 A: If you're faculty, the first day you obtain H-1B or O-1 status.
 If you're staff, after you have been in a benefits-eligible exempt position for at least 3 uninterrupted years.

 Q: May I hire an attorney to process my UH-sponsored green card?

-A: UH requires that a UH-sponsored green card application be processed by an immigration attorney.
-If UH is paying any of the fees of any of the green card steps, UH requires that an attorney designated by the General Counsel be utilized; otherwise, you may hire an attorney of your choosing.
+A: UH requires that a UH-sponsored green card application be processed by an immigration attorney designated by the Office of General Counsel.

 Q: I'm going to work for UH in a tenure-track faculty capacity.
 Why does UH not sponsor me for permanent resident directly, while bypassing the H-1B?

 A: The employment-based permanent residency process takes months and sometimes years to complete.
 For this reason, a new hire requiring visa sponsorship needs to begin the employment in H-1B or O-1 classification.